amstv/OpenGL/README.md

-# OpenGL10
+# OpenGL

-This extension is still in progress, it will be so great if you can join and help!
+This extension (group) is still in progress, it will be so great if you can join and help!

 Recommend settings: